srazash/dsazig/Notes.md

              ^
 ```

 In our example array, once we have reached the second to last position and swapped any values that didn't conform to `Xi <= Xi+1` we have a **more** sorted array, but not a fully sorted array.
-Once thing we can guarantee is that the largest itemn in our array will be at the end of the array after one iteration, so we can then disregard the last element, and for each iteration we can disregard one less element.
+Once thing we can guarantee is that the largest item in our array will be at the end of the array after one iteration, so we can then disregard the last element, and for each iteration we can disregard one less element.

 ```
 0 [ 1, 3, 4, 2 | 7 ] n